Harvard-CS145/cs145-21-project4/README.md

 After transferring the entire message, you should send an `END` message to mark the end of connection.

-`sender` must ensure reliable data transfer under the following network conditions:
+`sender` must ensure reliable data transfer under the following four types of network errors:

 * Loss of arbitrary levels;
 * Re­ordering of ACK messages;